App Shells

 To opt a link out of SPA navigation, add hx-boost="false".

-Thefragment_island / safe_regionmacros are ChirpUI/HTMX swap-safety primitives.
-They isolate local mutation regions from inheritedhx-*behavior usinghx-disinherit.
-Use them when you want semantic grouping or when a region needs its ownhx-target / hx-swapdefaults:
+Thefragment_island / safe_regionmacros isolate a local mutation region from inheritedhx-* behavior using hx-disinherit.
+Use them when a region needs its ownhx-target / hx-swapdefaults:

 {% from "chirpui/fragment_island.html" import fragment_island %}